Bronchiolitis is a chest condition that causes breathing problems in babies. It's catching so wash your hands before and after handling baby.

 Will my child get asthma?

 It is difficult to diagnose asthma with certainty until a child is over 1 year of age.
-Eight out of every 10 babies who start wheezing in the first 2 years of life do not go on to have asthma (see References below - reference 2).
+Most babies who start wheezing in the first 2 years of life do not go on to have asthma.